-Yes, the recipes are lost because the companies that produced these devices didn't share them, or because each new generation of engineers wants to make their own version of [insert device here], so instead of benefiting from decades of refinement in engineering or user interface design, each new product line starts from scratch.
-That alone wouldn't be so terrible, but in the current era of compressed product development timelines and especially poor quality assurance, there's just no room for quality in anything but top-tier technology (smartphones, TVs, etc).
-Imagine if, instead, each company could learn from each other company and only make changes that objectively improve the user experience.
+Yes, the recipes are lost because the companies that produced these went on to other things, or because each new generation of engineers wants to make their own version of [insert device here], so instead of benefiting from decades of refinement in engineering or user interface design, each new product line starts from scratch while countless excellent designs (the product of countless thousands of person-years of engineering effort) are locked away in the files of various companies, or lost to history.
+That alone is bad enough, but in the current era of compressed product development timelines and especially poor quality assurance, there's just no room for quality in anything but top-tier technology (smartphones, TVs, etc).
+Imagine if, instead, each company could learn from each other company and only make changes that objectively improve the user experience?

 Now let's talk about patents.
 They actually suck, both for encouraging progress and for benefiting the inventor.
 I often get questions like "oh are you going to patent such and such" and my answer is NO. Even once awarded, all a patent does is to give the inventor the legal footing to prosecute alleged infringers.
 There are no "patent police" that will stand up for you and assure you have the right to your invention.
 If infringement is suspected a lawyer needs to be brought in.

 What is the point of a patent?
 To give credit to the inventor as well as monetary incentive, yes?